makrai/notes/kornai23-vector-sem.md

-* Here we take advantage of the mechanism that we have at our disposal independent of negation and quantification, thematic roles (Dowty, 1986) and the fact that we already have a fundamental is_a
+* Here we take advantage of the mechanism that we have at our disposal independent of negation and quantification, thematic roles (Dowty, 1986) and the fact that we already have a fundamental `is_a`

-# 5 Probabilistic reasoning
+# 5 Valuations and learnability.
+Old title: Probabilistic reasoning 115

 # 6 Modals and counterfactuality

 ##6.1 Tense and aspect

 ##6.2 The deontic world (The instrumental is also discussed here)

-* This again illustrates a point we already made at the end of 6.1: it is the lexical semantics of the elements such as the instrumental case marker ins_, defined as =pat make ins_ =agt[easy] that drives the way instruments are referred to in language, not some top-down theory (such as hierarchical ordering of thematic roles).
-This is not to say that conceptual definitions such as Fillmore’s “The case of the inanimate force or object causally involved in the action or state identified by the verb” or Pān.ini’s “most effective means” are useless.
-To the contrary, these are both powerful paraphrases for trying to get to the meaning of the instrumental marker, and for the analytically minded, they provide excellent guidance in trying to sort out what (if anything) can be considered an instrument in a given situation.
-Our own definitional attempt differs from these chiefly in being provided in a fully formalized language, in keeping with the overall plan of the work.
+* lex sem drives the way things are referred to in language
+  * instruments again illustrate this point
+  * point already made at the end of 6.1
+  * it is the lexical semantics of the elements that drives the way instruments are referred to in language,
+    * not some top-down theory (such as hierarchical ordering of them roles)
+  * the instrumental case marker ins_, defined as `=pat make ins_ =agt[easy]`
+  * conceptual definitions are paraphrases for trying to get to the meaning of
+    * such as Fillmore’s “The case of the inanimate force or object causally involved in the action or state identified by the verb” or
+    * Pān.ini’s “most effective means”
+    * for the analytically minded, they provide excellent guidance in trying to sort out what (if anything) can be considered an instrument in a given situation
+    * Our own definitional attempt differs from these chiefly in being provided in a fully formalized language, in keeping with our overall plan

 ##6.3 Knowledge, belief, emotions

 ##6.4 Defaults

 # 7 Implicature and gradient adjectives

-7.1 Adjectives
+## 7.1 Adjectives
-7.2 Gradience
+## 7.2 Gradience
-7.3 Implicature
+## 7.3 Implicature
-7.4 Spreading activation
+## 7.4 Spreading activation

+* parsing in algebraic semantics is relatively easy:
+  * It should be clear from 7.3
+  * after some morphological analysis, we just look up the words in the lexicon and apply spreading activation and unification algorithms in
+  * the same manner as we analyzed colorless green ideas sleep furiously in 6.4
+  * This is the approach taken eg in
+    * Unification Grammar (Shieber, 1986)
+    * HPSG (Pollard and Sag, 1987)
+    * and more recently in
+      * Extended Dependency Unification Grammar (EDUG, Hellwig, 1993)
+      * and Abstract Meaning Representation (AMR, Banarescu+ 2013)
+  * Broadly speaking, all ‘algebraic’ approaches
+    * ie not just the classic AI models originating with Quillian (1967), but also Pān.ini) and Generative Semantics
+    * proceed from meaning representation to surface form directly, without any reliance on Logical Form
+    * view interpretation as the inverse task, analysis by synthesis

-# 8 Coreference
+# 8 Trainability and real-world knowledge.
+Old title: Coreference 175

+# 9 Applications